 - 1. Parking Requirements.
 Parking for townhomes shall be provided at a minimum rate of two (2) spaces per unit, which may be provided in garages, driveways or any other parking arrangement on-site.
 Separately designated guest or loading spaces shall not be required.
 All other uses shall provide parking consistent with Part 6. - 2.
 Vehicular Access.
 Vehicular access to the Property shall be by way of Hammond Boulevard, substantially as shown on the Site Plan.
-A traffic study must be provided to the City of Jacksonville Planning and Development Department prior to the final 10-set review.
+A traffic study must be provided to the City of Jacksonville Planning and Development Department upon request by the engineering reviewer prior to the final 10-set review.
 The traffic study shall be conducted by a professional traffic engineer, and a methodology meeting shall be held with the Transportation Planning Division and the City Traffic Engineer prior to the commencement of the study.
 The following additional comments shall also be included within the study: - a.
 The study must include an analysis to determine the need for a right turn lane on Hammond Boulevard.
 If a turn lane is needed, it will be built to FDOT standards based on speed limit for deceleration length.
 The queue length shall be determined by the study. - b.
 If access is proposed onto Lenox Avenue, the study must include analysis to determine the need for left and right turn lanes on Lenox Avenue.
 If any lanes are needed, they shall be built to FDOT standards. - c.
 The driveway on Hammond Boulevard shall align with the entrance driveway to Crystal Springs Elementary or be separated so that the operations of the driveways shall not interfere with each other.
 This shall be shown on the traffic study. - d.
 If a driveway is proposed onto Lenox Avenue, it shall be built a minimum of two hundred fifty (250) feet from the edge of pavement from Hammond Boulevard. - 3.
 Pedestrian Access.
-As required by City regulations. - D. Signs: Signs for this development shall be consistent with the requirements for the RMD-B zoning district as set forth in Part 13 of the Zoning Code. - E. Landscaping: Landscaping shall be provided consistent with Part 12. - F. Recreation and Open Space: Recreation and open space shall be provided as required by the 2030 Comprehensive Plan.
+As required by City regulations. - D. Signs: Signs for this development shall be consistent with the requirements for the RMD-B zoning district as set forth in Part 13 of the Zoning Code.
+Two (2) ground mounted entrance signs not exceeding six (6) feet in height and ten (10) feet in length shall also be permitted. - E. Landscaping: Landscaping shall be provided consistent with Part 12. - F. Recreation and Open Space: Recreation and open space shall be provided as required by the 2030 Comprehensive Plan.
+The site will provide a maximum of sixty-four (64)